Welcome Break: WHSmith

 Recently, Welcome Break service areas have followed the industry-wide trend towards partnership with High Street brands.
 W H Smith stores have been introduced at the majority of Welcome Break sites as a replacement for the traditional unbranded retail outlets.
 Initially launched as a trial store at the Newport Pagnell site in February 2007, W H Smith stores have now been rolled out across the Welcome Break portfolio.
+In May 2025, Toys R Us was added to 5 Whsmith stores as an expansion of the partnership between the two companies.

 Fone Bitz

 Fone Bitz sell electronics across the motorway network and operate at most Welcome Break sites.
 Fone Bitz sell a range of Mobile Phone, iPad, iPod, Laptop, electronic and car accessories in general.

 Welcome Break Gaming

 Welcome Break Gaming is a self branded betting arcade located at all Welcome Break sites, except the Welcome Break operated Days Inn hotels and motels.

 Gridserve (previously Ecotricity)

 In July 2011 it was announced that the green energy provider Ecotricity will be providing fast and normal electric vehicle charging stations at Welcome Break service stations as part of its 'Electric highway' network, linking London in the south with Exeter in the west and Edinburgh in the north.